color-coding/dockers/nexus/README.md

   2. *Mount a host directory as the volume*.
 This is not portable, as it relies on the directory existing with correct permissions on the host.
-  However it can be useful in certain situations where this volume needs to be assigned to certain underlying storage.
+  However it can be useful in certain situations where this volume needs to be assigned to certain underlying storage. need to close selinux, edit /etc/selinux/config and change [SELINUX=enforcing] to [SELINUX=disabled].

   ```
   $ mkdir /some/dir/nexus-data && chown -R 200 /some/dir/nexus-data